 - A corporate client engaged in providing allied medical services was struggling with the challenge of motivating its professional managers to identify and train their successors.
-Our solution was to re-write our client’s Management Agreement to add an equity equivalent incentive similar to a phantom stock plan coupled with a provision detailing for all out-going managers their responsibilities for turning over control to their successors.
+Our solution was to re-write our client’s Management Agreement to add an equity equivalent incentive similar to a phantom stock plan coupled with a provision detailing out-going managers’ responsibilities.

-- When a U.S. Executive in a large multinational corporation was dismissed while stationed in Europe and offered a truncated severance package, we invoked the employment laws of the country in which he was working and negotiated a severage package equal to ten time what he had been offered.
+- When a U.S. Executive in a large multinational corporation was dismissed while stationed in Europe and offered a truncated severance package, we invoked the employment laws of the country in which he was working and negotiated a severance package equal to ten times what he had been offered.

-- When the President and CEO of one of Fairfield County’s largest employers was invited to accept a comfortable six-figure severance package after recovering from a life-threatening illness, we were able to double his severance package on the basis of the Americans With Disabilities Act.
+- When the President and CEO of one of Fairfield County’s largest employers was offered a comfortable six-figure severance package after suffering a life-threatening illness, we were able to double his severance on the basis of the Americans With Disabilities Act.

 Even when an employer has no written severance policy, there are a myriad of reasons an employee may negotiate a favorable severance in exchange for providing a General Release.
 Download “Negotiating Your Severance Agreement”

 - severance agreements;